 Statistical learning in children and adults: Evidence from behavioural and neural entrainment data

 The following data was used to assess statistical learning (SL) to six minutes of an artificial language in 8- to 12-year-old children and adults.
 We used explicit and implicit behavioural measures and an EEG measure of neural entrainment.
-EEG data was recorded while participants listened to the six-minute artificial language.
+EEG data were recorded while participants listened to the six-minute artificial language.
 Behavioural data was gathered immediately after exposure to the language.
 A two-alternative forced choice task and a rating task were used to assess explicit learning.
 A target detection task was used to assess implicit syllable prediction.
 Children (n = 56) completed all three behavioural tasks, whereas adults (n = 40) completed the rating task and target detection task.
 EEG data was gathered for 55 children and 24 adult participants.
-At the behavioural level, children and adults showed similar performance on the explicit recognition tasks, replicating prior work.
-However, adults showed both stronger priming effects on the implicit syllable prediction task, and stronger increases in neural entrainment to the hidden words in the speech stream over time.
-Our results run counter to the hypothesis that children have an SL advantage over adults.
+With few exceptions, children and adults showed largely similar performance on the behavioural explicit and implicit tasks, replicating prior work.
+Children and adults also demonstrated robust neural entrainment to both words and syllables, with a similar time course of word-level entrainment, reflecting learning of the hidden word structure.
 The data included here is the raw data, before preprocessing.